todomd/todo.md/README.md

 Keeping a `TODO.md` file makes it easier for anyone wants to know about the project's plans and work needs to be done.

-## Why not using online management tools?
+## Why are we not using online management tools?

 Most often, a new project starts with a list of tasks to outline what needs to be done quickly.